jonathan-chin/mec-cs/2023-spring/cs-281/agendas/16-final-project-details.md

 - all python files that connect to the server must use a `.env` file for server credentials.
 I will create my own `.env` file based on your `example.env` file.

+- 1 `requirements.txt` file that has all the necessary python libraries for your project

 - 1 python file named `populate.py` that will be used to add the initial data to the database. it must read from `csv` files and insert that info into your database.

 - at least 1 `csv` file containing the initial data for your database. you'll need 1 `csv` file for each table in your database. include at least 5 rows for each table.